whatsavalue3/whatsavalue3.github.io/src/Mods/Definition Types/Block.md

 Default: `STONE`

 ### `step_sound` ([StepSound](../Types.html#StepSound))
-The sound that is emitted when an entity walks ontop or digs the block.
+The sound that is emitted when an entity walks on the block or digs the block.

 Default: `STONE`